South Dakota Counseling License Requirements

 Licensed Marriage and Family Therapist (LMFT)

-To become a Licensed Marriage and Family Therapist (LMFT), you must seek licensure through the Board of Examiners for Counselors and Marriage and Family Therapists.
-The minimum educational requirement is a 48-credit graduate degree in marriage and family therapy.
+To become a Licensed Marriage and Family Therapist (LMFT), you must seek licensure through the Board of Examiners for Counselors and Marriage and Family Therapists (the Board).
+The minimum educational requirement is a Board-recognized and accredited 48-hour graduate program in marriage and family therapy.
 South Dakota LMFTs provide individual and group counseling related to social, emotional, mental, and behavioral issues in the context of interpersonal, family, and marital relationships.
 Follow these steps to become an LMFT:

 - Apply for and receive your LMFT license.